Visit my.sonatype.com for documentation on Nexus Repository version 2.

-Your Nexus instance is configured to use an HTTP proxy server that rewrites SSL certificates for secure ( HTTPS ) remote hosts.
+Your Nexus Repository 2 instance is configured to use an HTTP proxy server that rewrites SSL certificates for secure (HTTPS) remote hosts.

 The identity of each host certificate remains unique, but your HTTP proxy server modifies the certificate chain of the remote certificate such that your HTTP proxy server acts like an internal certificate authority.

-Since Nexus by default only knows about certificate authorities in the JVM cacerts file, Nexus will not implicitly trust certificates issued by your proxy server.
+Since Nexus Repository 2, by default, only knows about certificate authorities in the JVM cacerts file, it will not implicitly trust certificates issued by your proxy server.
 This can result in connection errors to remote hosts that include messages similar to:

 sun.security.validator.ValidatorException: PKIX path building failed: